AbirlalBera/CYBER_SECURITY/RANGER/Active_Directory.md

 - **Example:** You can create an "IT" OU and apply specific software installation rules to everyone in it.
 You can create a "Sales" OU with a different set of rules.
 ![[Pasted image 20251027002406.png]]

- there are other default containers apart from the THM OU.
+There are other default containers apart from the THM OU.
 These containers are created by Windows automatically and contain the following:

 - **Builtin:** Contains default groups available to any Windows host.
 - **Computers:** Any machine joining the network will be put here by default.
 You can move them if needed.